 And it's worth it!
-This fruit is a fruity-tuity tropical explosion!
+This is a fruity-tutti tropical explosion!
 Mark Twain called it, "the most delicious fruit known to men."
 We agree but, ahem, women like it too.

 But steer clear of the seeds.
 They're poisonous!

-You can find cherimoya at Pedro's Organic Ranch stand!
-Get them while they last!
-Cherimoya season starts in late fall and runs through winter and spring.
+You can find cherimoya at Pedro's Organic Ranch stand.
+Their season starts in late fall and runs through spring.